Competition Essentials - Costuming

 Sewing Kit

 Buttons pop off, seams rip, and clasps become undone (just ask Lauren in To Top It All Off) on even the best competition days.
 Even if you’re not a sewer by nature (guilty as charged), you should have a sewing kit handy so that you can at least attempt to fix the mishap (or hand it to another obliging dance mom to help out with).
 Whatever kit you choose, it should have a variety of needles and thread, scissors, and safety pins.
-I love my travel sewing kit (pictured); this one comes in two sizes (I have the large) and has everything I’ve ever needed.
+I love my travel sewing kit (pictured); this one comes in three sizes and has everything I’ve ever needed.

 Portable Clothes Steamer